GiorgiaTortora/napari-roi-registration/README.md

 ## Usage

-You can find the detailed guide at https://github.com/GiorgiaTortora/napari-roi-registration/blob/main/docs/napari-roi-registration_guide.pdf
+Detailed instructions on how to use the napari-roi-registration plugin can be found at https://github.com/GiorgiaTortora/napari-roi-registration/blob/main/docs/napari-roi-registration_guide.pdf.

 ### Registration Widget